fbpx

 Strawberry Sundae Hydrangeas are generally fed in the early spring and sometimes in mid-summer.
 Different fertilizer products have different guidelines for how much and how often to apply the fertilizer to the soil around the plant.

-As with most plants, you will need to be careful as to how much and how often you fertilize your Strawberry Sundae Hydrangea.
+As with most plants, you must be careful about how much and how often you fertilize your Strawberry Sundae Hydrangea.
 Too little fertilizer combined with naturally poor soil means your plants will develop paleness in their leaves and poor, slow growth.

 Pruning Strawberry Sundae hydrangeas

 Due to the growing season of this summer-flowering shrub, it should be pruned near the fall or winter.
-With that being said, it is also important to remember that many different varieties of Hydrangeas, including Strawberry Sundae Hydrangeas, do not have to be pruned every year.
+That said, it is also important to remember that many varieties of Hydrangeas, including Strawberry Sundae Hydrangeas, do not have to be pruned every year.
 It is time to prune the shrub if it begins to decline in the number of flowering buds or begins to grow too much.
 Proper pruning can enhance and beautify the flowering blooms.

 Common pests that attack Strawberry Sundae hydrangeas